constROD/template-hono-prisma-kysely/README.Standards.md

 - `/src/libs` - for 3rd party integrations libraries.
 - `/src/middlewares` - for express middlewares.
 - `/src/utils` - for helpers and utilities.
+- `/src/types` - for shared types and interfaces.

 ## File(s)